krisarmstrong/seed/docs/internal/COMPLIANCE_MAPPINGS.md

 **Requirement:**

-> "Actively manage (inventory, track, and correct) all software (operating systems and applications)
+> "Actively manage (inventory, track, and correct) all software (operating systems and applications) on the network so
-> on the network so that only authorized software is installed and can execute, and that
+> that only authorized software is installed and can execute, and that unauthorized and unmanaged software is found and
-> unauthorized and unmanaged software is found and prevented from installation or execution."
+> prevented from installation or execution."

-#### The Seed Capabilities:
+#### The Seed Capabilities

 | Sub-Control                                       | The Seed Feature                                                                                             | Evidence/Audit Value                                                                      |
 | ------------------------------------------------- | ------------------------------------------------------------------------------------------------------------ | ----------------------------------------------------------------------------------------- |